AneilPatel05/swapsteem-notifications-api/README.md

-# BUSY API
+# SWAPSTEEM NOTIFICATIONS API

-The API server for [Busy](https://busy.org/) - Blockchain-based social network where anyone can earn rewards :rocket:.
+The notifications API server for [Swapsteem](https://swapsteem.online/

 ## Development

 [Yarn](https://yarnpkg.com/) package manager is used for this project.
-To install yarn, use
+To install yarn, use) - Blockchain-based social network where anyone can earn rewards :rocket:.

 ```shell
 $ npm i -g yarn